-The UK Government has recently launched an extensive obesity strategy aimed at getting people fit and relieving pressure on the NHS.
+The UK Government has launched an extensive obesity strategy aimed at getting people fit and relieving pressure on the NHS.
 A campaign to encourage cycling is a key part of this plan.
 There is no doubt that cycling is a great way to improve your physical and mental health.
 However, cyclists can be particularly vulnerable road users.
 In this article we offer advice on how to cycle safely, covering the importance of wearing a helmet and how to deal with common cycling injuries.

 Socially prescribed cycling?